ndp/csster/README.md

 #### Functions
 Most manipulations will fall into Javascript's language support, as far as any math or looping.
 Use Javascript to write necessary functions.

-function/color.js contains SASS-like color functions:
+functions/color.es6 contains SASS-like color functions mixed into the base String object:

 *  <code>"#ab342c".darken(%)</code> -- make color darker by given percent
 *  <code>"#ab342c".lighten(%)</code> -- make color lighter by given percent